Gonusi/gonusi.github.io/posts/2021-08/social-feed-item-view-duration-tracking-part-1/index.md

 - Dashboard - displays list of most popular content, and view duration
 - Controller - listens for callbacks with view duration for all items, can pass data to another component (dashboard)

-I will not present all the code here, as the experiments do get a bit complex.
-Feel free to check it on (github)[https://github.com/Gonusi/in-browser-view-duration-tracking-using-intersection-observer] or run it on (codesandbox)[https://codesandbox.io/s/in-browser-feed-item-view-duration-tracking-using-intersection-observer-zxgi7] which you will also find embedded on the bottom of this post.
+I will not present all the code here, as the stuff does get a bit lengthy.
+Feel free to check it on [github](https://github.com/Gonusi/in-browser-view-duration-tracking-using-intersection-observer) or run it on [codesandbox](https://codesandbox.io/s/in-browser-feed-item-view-duration-tracking-using-intersection-observer-zxgi7).

 Let's discuss key parts and view the result.